angular/angular/aio/aio-builds-setup/docs/vm-setup--create-host-dirs-and-files.md

 **Note:**
-Since nginx needs to be able to serve requests for both the main domain as well as any subdomain (e.g. `ngbuilds.io/` and `foo-bar.ngbuilds.io/`), the provided certificate needs to be a wildcard certificate covering both the domain and subdomains.
+Since nginx needs to be able to serve requests for both the main domain as well as any subdomain (e.g. `ngbuilds.io/` and `foo-bar.ngbuilds.io/`), the provided certificate needs to be a [wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate) covering both the domain and all subdomains.

 ## Create directory for logs (Optional)